zhenxuan00/mmdgm/README.md

 ## Some matters

 1. We found that theano is computationally unstable with Cudnn.
 For MNIST, we do NOT use Cudnn and the error rate should be exact 0.45% with same version of libs and machine.
 For SVHN, we DO use Cudnn for faster training and there exists additional randomness even given fixed random seed.
 However, we run this experiments for 5 times and choose the lowest accuracy to report.
-Typically, the generative results won't be changed.
+Typically, the generative results won't change much given different version of libs.

-2. In MLP case, we use code from Kingma[https://github.com/dpkingma/nips14-ssl].
+2. In MLP case, we use code from Kingma.
 In CNN case, we use code from Goodfellow to do local contrast normalization(LCN) for SVHN data(pylearn2).
 We also use code from the tutorial on deeplearning.org.

-3. You may need to resave .sh file in unix format to avoid bugs for strings at the end of a line.
-Further, you should run the command chmod +x *.sh.

-4. I didn't upload our trained model to github and you may need to train models following the command below and put models in the right place.
+3. I didn't upload our trained model to github and you may need to train models following the command below and put models in the right place.
 For a full version of code with trained models, you can access http://ml.cs.tsinghua.edu.cn/~chongxuan/static/mmdgm_release.rar.

 ## MLP results, code is in folder mlp-mmdgm